KalicoCrew/kalico/docs/Multi_MCU_Homing.md

 during multi-mcu homing then it will raise a "Communication timeout during homing" error.

+!!! important "Axis with multiple steppers"
-Note that an axis with multiple steppers (eg, `stepper_z` and `stepper_z1`) need to be on the same micro-controller in order to use multi-mcu homing.
+    Axis with multiple steppers (eg, `stepper_z` and `stepper_z1`) need to be on the same micro-controller in order to use multi-mcu homing.
 For example, if an endstop is on a separate micro-controller from `stepper_z` then `stepper_z1` must be on the same micro-controller as `stepper_z`.